What is a will?

-Once you have finished the kit you will be able to download your completed will as a pdf.
+Once you have finished the kit you will be able to download your ready-to-sign will as a pdf.
 We will also email your will to the email address you provide.

 When should I not use this kit?

-onlinewillkit.com allows you to make a simple will only.
-While this should be more than enough for most people, if your personal circumstances or needs include the following, we suggest seeking professional legal advice:
+We understand that sometimes you might need to make complex arrangements in your will.
+While onlinewillkit.com is just right for most people, if your personal circumstances or needs include the following, we suggest seeking professional legal advice:

 - Family trusts